Neural network tokamak equilibria with incompressible flows: Introduction

-Neural Network Grad-Shafranov equilibria have already been constructed in the past, e.g. in Ref. \onlinecite{vanMilligen1995} and in Ref. \onlinecite{Joung2019} which was concerned with the reconstruction of magnetic equilibria using measured magnetic signals.
+Neural Network Grad-Shafranov equilibria have already been constructed in the past, e.g. in Ref. \onlinecite{vanMilligen1995} and in Ref. \onlinecite{Joung2019} where the latter work was concerned with the reconstruction of magnetic equilibria using measured magnetic signals.
 Neural network representations of the magnetic flux were also employed in Ref. \onlinecite{Tribaldos1997} for rapid recovery of the plasma topology.
-In Ref. \onlinecite{vanMilligen1995} the authors employed a procedure very close to the method described in Ref. \onlinecite{Raissi2019}, which is essentially the approach utilized also in the present paper.
-However, in our work we consider the generalized GS equation \eqref{ggse} rather than the static GS equation and in addition, we use Deep Neural Networks (DNNs) in contrast to Ref. \onlinecite{vanMilligen1995} where MLPs with only one hidden layer were employed.
+In Ref. \onlinecite{vanMilligen1995} the authors employed a procedure quite similar to the method described in Ref. \onlinecite{Raissi2019}, which is essentially the approach utilized also in the present paper.
+In this work though, we solve the generalized GS equation \eqref{ggse} rather than the static GSE and in addition, we use Deep Neural Networks (DNNs) in contrast to Ref. \onlinecite{vanMilligen1995} where Multilayer Perceptrons (MLPs) with only one hidden layer were employed.
 Also, our approach allows for analytically defined domains while is completely mesh-free, since the training points are randomly sampled, and aims to highlight the interpolation capabilities of the ANN solutions.
 These remarkable interpolation properties are demonstrated upon considering both radially uniform distributions of points, uniform in the sense that the point density is approximately constant throughout the computational domain, and point distributions localized near the plasma edge.
-Remarkably, the solutions obtained by these two settings have very small relative errors, with maximum values in the central region of the domain where in the second setting there are no training points.
-In view of this observation we propose that ANN-based methods could be particularly useful for tokamak equilibrium studies, since measurements from the plasma core are not necessarily needed for the equilibrium reconstruction.
+Remarkably, the solutions obtained by these two settings have very small relative errors, with maximum values in the central region of the domain where in the second setting the training points are sparse or not present at all.

-The rest of the paper is organized as follows: in Sec. \ref{sec_II} we present some basic notions and methods regarding the ANN solutions to Partial Differential Equations (PDEs), then in Sec. \ref{sec_III} we describe the methodology we implemented for this particular problem, in Sec. \ref{sec_IV} the main results obtained by our numerical experiments are presented, and in Sec. \ref{sec_V} we summarize the conclusions and discuss about possible future extensions.
+The rest of the paper is organized as follows: in Sec. \ref{sec_II} we present some basic notions and methods regarding the ANN solutions to Partial Differential Equations (PDEs), then in Sec. \ref{sec_III} we describe the methodology we implemented for this particular problem, in Sec. \ref{sec_IV} the main results obtained by our numerical experiments are presented, and in Sec. \ref{sec_V} we summarize the conclusions and discuss possible future extensions.